 For years, Deer Valley has evaluated and enacted sustainability-driven efficiencies across its departments.
 A few of the resort’s well-established company policies aimed at easing its impact on the earth include sourcing from local food purveyors, distillers and brewers whenever possible; maintaining a robust recycling program; supporting local sustainability organizations like Recycle Utah, Summit Land Conservancy and Friends of Ski Mountain Mining History; and reducing energy use through an ongoing LED lighting overhaul and replacement of snowmaking guns with low-energy versions.

 In October 2021, Deer Valley made a leap toward reducing its carbon footprint in a big way when ground was broken on Elektron Solar, an 80-megawatt solar farm located west of Salt Lake City in Tooele County.
 The project is the result of a partnership between Deer Valley, Park City Mountain, Park City Municipal, Summit County government, Utah Valley University and Rocky Mountain Power.
 Already 37 percent of Deer Valley’s electricity is provided by subscriber renewable energy through Rocky Mountain Power.
-When Elektron Solar is completed in 2023, it will provide between 80 and 90 percent of the power needs for each of the project partners, allowing all to easily meet their common goal of using 100 percent renewable energy by 2030.
+When Elektron Solar is completed in 2023, it will provide 100% of the power needs for each of the project partners.

 Two other areas where Deer Valley is concentrating its sustainability efforts are, according to the resort’s Event, Sponsorship & Sustainability Manager Victoria Schlaepfer, transportation and waste diversion.